 - The pillow has to be under the head and not shoulders.
 Pillow should not be very thick.

 - Keeping a lumbar roll and a pillow under the knees while you lie supine would maintain your posture

-- Avoid sleeping on your stomach as this can cause back strain> this is especially true in saggy mattress.
+- Avoid sleeping on your stomach as this can cause back strain> this is especially true in the saggy mattress.

-- Use firm mattress for sleeping
+- Use a firm mattress for sleeping

 Standing Up from Lying Position

-- turn on your side, draw up both knees and swing your legs on the side of the bed.
+- Turn on your side, draw up both knees and swing your legs on the side of the bed.

 - Sit up by pushing yourself up with your hands.